alexanderwachter/draft-6LoCAN/draft-ietf-6lo-can-00.md

 ~~~
 Figure: Example address translation from Ethernet MAC to CAN identifier.

-This example shows a translation from multicast Ethernet MAC to CAN identifier.
+This example shows a translation from a multicast Ethernet MAC to CAN identifier.
 The source MAC address is carried in-line in the CAN frame data.

 {#fig-multicast-mac-translation}
 ~~~